Social Studies

 Famous Firsts by African-Americans

-From Revolution to Reconstruction and What Happened Afterwards - Biography contains data regarding historical persons related to American History.
+From Revolution to Reconstruction and What Happened Afterwards - Biographies associated with time period

 Immigration Explorer From the New York Times comes an interactive map that lets you browse immigration rates since 1880.
 Counties are colored by the largest foreign-born group according to percent of population.
 You can also explore by number of residents.